The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 • Lifestyle Changes

 Adopting a better lifestyle can significantly affect a person’s mental health.
 To increase their physical activity, the elderly can find a new hobby or develop a new skill.
-Exercising regularly and eating a well-balanced diet are also imperative for alleviating depression.
+Exercising regularly and eating a well-balanced diet are also imperative for alleviating the mental condition.

 Source: pexels.com